He korero whakarapopoto

 South Canterbury, in the central South Island, stretches from the Southern Alps to the east coast.
 Timaru is its only city, and towns include Waimate, Temuka and Twizel.
 The 2013 population was 55,623.

 Snowy mountains, glaciers, braided rivers, blue lakes and rolling hills: the landscape is spectacular.
-In two hours you can drive from the beach to ski fields in the alps.
+In two hours you can drive from the beach to skifields in the Southern Alps.
 Tourists go jet-boating, climbing and fishing.

 Much of the region is grassland for sheep, with little native forest.
 Some tough plants, including buttercups, grow in the mountains.
 People often see the kea, a cheeky alpine parrot, around Aoraki/Mt Cook.

-Wheat farming boomed in the early 1900s, and flour mills were built in Timaru.
+Wheat farming boomed until the early 1900s, and flour mills were built in Timaru.
 The city still has a huge brick mill producing flour and stockfeed.